montybasquiart/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ```
 gcc -Wall -pedantic -Werror -Wextra -L. 0-main.c -ldynamic -o len
 ```
-We then used the command "ldd len" to print the shared library dependencies of an executable named len.
+We then used the command 'ldd len' to print the shared library dependencies of an executable named len.
 ```
 ldd len
 ```